kaneplusplus/python-for-r-programmers/README.md

 # The Course

-The course is scheduled from 8:30 AM to 5:00 PM on July 27, 2019 (Location TBD).
+The course is scheduled from 8:30 AM to 5:00 PM on July 27, 2019 in room 405 of the Colorado Convention Center.
 All materials will be posted to this Github repository as it becomes available.

 ## Format